Ralph is completely alone now—no Piggy, no Simon, no Samneric.

-The officer informs Ralph “we saw your smoke.”
-Oh, the irony; instead of Ralph’s precious signal fire, it is the smoke that Jack created – in an attempt to kill Ralph – that has brought their rescuers to them.
+Irony alert: instead of Ralph's precious signal fire, it is the smoke that Jack created—in an attempt to kill Ralph—that the rescuers saw.

-The adult then chastises them – he would have thought a group of British boys would have put up a better show than this.
+The adult gives them a little lecture, saying that a group of British boys should have put up a better show than this.

-Ralph tries to explain that it was good at first, and the officer nods, adding that it was “like the Coral Island.”
-(The Coral Island was a novel about boys stranded on an island.)
+Ralph tries to explain that it was good at first, and the officer nods, adding that it was "like the Coral Island," another book about boys stranded on an island.